adamlazz/GraphReps/README.md

 Note: vertices with no adjacencies require a space after the colon.

-# Program Purposes & Information
+# Program Purposes & Usage
 ### graphtolist
 Takes an adjacency matrix file as input, and generates graph's normal adjacency list.